 Fantasy in the Mainstream

-This is in part due to the successful, big-budget adaptations of fantasy works such as Lord of the Rings and Harry Potter and – more recently – HBO’s Game of Thrones.
+Fantasy is a popular genre.
+This is partly due to the successful, big-budget adaptations of fantasy works such as Lord of the Rings and Harry Potter and – more recently – HBO’s Game of Thrones.

-So now, dear adventurer, humble wielder of the pen, listen closely to our diligently gathered advice on how to write a fantasy novel.
+So now, dear adventurer, humble wielder of the pen, listen to our advice on how to write a fantasy novel.

 How to Write a Fantasy Novel in 8 Steps